 While operating his equipment the operator notices that the operating temperature of the engine is slightly higher than normal, but not high enough to warrant a shutdown or activate the warning system.
-After performing an initial check on things like coolant level, radiator condition, water pump and fan drive systems he would report the problem to the maintenance department for further diagnostics.
+After performing an initial check on things like coolant level, radiator condition, water pump and fan drive systems, he would report the problem to the maintenance department for further diagnostics.

-How can mechanics and operators communicate effectively?

-Mechanics must communicate with equipment operators on a regular basis.
-There should be a level of communication and understanding established between the two that allows them to work as a team rather than individuals.

-Review the best maintenance practices and their relationship to health related issues.
+Operators must be held accountable for the condition of the equipment they are operating, and be accountable for ensuring its proper operation and maintenance.

+Mechanics
-Training sessions on basic maintenance practices and emissions as they relate to health need to be set up so that the operators and mechanics are both there.

-Review the level of training needed for mechanics with a "buy in as related to health matters" approach.

-It is important that mechanics understand the effects of diesel emissions on their own health and that of the operators, as well as the results of proper maintenance on emissions.

-Review the process used to target the best people for relevant tasks.
+- ## Mechanics must communicate with equipment operators.
+There should be a level of communication and understanding established between the two that allows them to work as a team rather than individuals. - ## Training sessions on basic maintenance practices and emissions as they relate to health need to be set up so that the operators and mechanics are both there. - # Increase the level of training for mechanics with a "buy in as related to health matters" approach. - ## It is important that mechanics understand the effects of diesel emissions on their own health and that of the operators, as well as the results of proper maintenance on emissions. - ## Target the best people for relevant tasks.
 The best problem solvers should be used for diagnostic situations and their skills used to utmost advantage.
-By the same token, the person who works full-time on the service pit performs an equally important role in maintaining the equipment in good operating condition and should be trained to perform the necessary service and repairs when required.

-Review the need to set up a knowledge transfer program.

-The best process is when individuals train their peers in informal hands-on environment.
-This could involve the diagnostic specialist sharing skills with the person on the service pit and likewise vice versa.
+By the same token, the person who works full time on the service pit performs an equally important role in maintaining the equipment in good operating condition and should be trained to perform the necessary service and repairs when required. - Et up a knowledge transfer program where individuals train their peers in informal hands-on environment.
+This could involve the diagnostic specialist sharing skills with the person on the service pit and vice versa.
 This training will take place at the same time as the training on emissions as related to health issues.

-OBJECTIVE #6: Identify the steps required in setting up a proactive approach to diesel engine maintenance.

-Have the participants discuss the concept of empowerment.

-Have the participants discuss the concept of what constitutes a proactive maintenance practice.

-Have the participants discuss how they see their participation in this process.

-Explain:
+Supervision

-Supervision on both operations and maintenance sides play a pivotal role in becoming proactive and empowering the people under their responsibility.

-Leadership for proactive engine maintenance practices comes from the top down and supervision must take the initiative with this.

-In this leadership role supervision must ensure that the operating and maintenance people are trained in using a proactive approach and thus are empowered to implement the appropriate procedures to correct poor practices.

-It should be the role of supervision to implement regular monthly meetings with the maintenance personnel to review new engine maintenance techniques.
+- ## Supervision on both operations and maintenance sides play a pivotal role in becoming proactive and empowering the people under their responsibility. - Leadership for proactive engine maintenance practices comes from the top down and supervision must take the initiative with this. - In this leadership role supervision must ensure that the operating and maintenance people are trained in using a proactive approach and thus are empowered to implement the appropriate procedures to correct poor practices. - ## It should be the role of supervision to implement regular monthly meetings with the maintenance personnel to review new engine maintenance techniques.

-CHAPTER 2 - Exhaust Gas Components
+Typical Exhaust Gas Components: